Sasazushi : I Enjoyed the Sushi Wrapped in Bamboo Leaves

-The other day, my family got a sushi pack from our neighbor, so I tried a piece in the pack and savored the taste of the sushi.
-Actually, I had this type of sushi for the first time in a while.
-Like Sasa Dango (笹団子), a specialty food of Niigata Prefecture I introduced a while ago, the sushi I enjoyed the other day also has “Sasa (笹)”.
+The other day, my family got a sushi pack from our neighbor, so I tried a piece and savored the taste of the sushi.

-As you can see from the photo and the food name, Sasa Zushi is a type of sushi where vinegared rice and sushi topping are wrapped in bamboo leaves.
-Sasa Zushi is a specialty of Ishikawa Prefecture.
-In fact, these are Sasa Zushi made by a food company located in the city of Kanazawa, Ishikawa Pref.
+As you can see from the photo and the food name, Sasa-Zushi is a type of sushi whose vinegared rice and sushi toppings are wrapped in bamboo leaves.

-The local sushi Ishikawa boasts is made with 2 bamboo leaves, so the sushi rice is double-wrapped.
+The local sushi Ishikawa boasts is made with 2 bamboo leaves and double-wrapped.

-The sushi ingredient of this Sasa Zushi is a slice of salmon.
-The grains of the vinegared rice join together into a lump because the making process of Ishikawa’s Sasa Zushi is finished applying pressure.
+The sushi ingredient of this Sasazushi is a slice of salmon.
+The grains of the vinegared rice join together into a lump, because in the final production process the sushi is finished applying pressure.

-The rice and topping of Sasa Zushi are somewhat vinegary as compared to regular sushi served at sushi restaurants.
-In the city of Hakusan and the Noto area of Ishikawa, Sasa Zushi is an essential dish for festivals.
+The rice and topping of this Sasazushi are somewhat vinegary as compared to the regular sushi offered by sushi restaurants.
+In the city of Hakusan and the Noto area of Ishikawa, Sasazushi is an essential food for festivals.